Ten years ago, Munster reached their fourth, and to date, their final, Heineken Cup final with a nail-biting victory over Saracens at the Ricoh Arena.

 He also owns and manages a number of properties in Limerick.

 Following his rather heartbreaking retirement in 2012, Flannery completed a Masters in Sports Performance at UL.
 A year later and he was off to Arsenal, where he performed the role of strength and conditioning coach with the club's academy.

 An iconic figure and missed back home, he returned to Munster as scrum coach under his dear friend Anthony Foley in 2014, and remains in that role to this day.
 He also owns a thriving pub in his native Limerick.

 Still farming away and minding his own business, the legend.

 4) Donncha O'Callaghan

-Now 38, but incredibly still getting it done at Worcester Warriors, where his leadership and performances are quickly establishing him as a club legend at his second consecutive side.
+As he hits 40, Donncha has finally decided to call it a day at the end of this season, after a brilliant second act in England with the Worcester Warriors, where his leadership and performances quickly established him as a club legend at his second consecutive side.

 5) Paul O'Connell

-Naturally still a legendary Thomond Park figure, O'Connell O'Connell rejoined the province last July in a part-time advisory role with the Munster Rugby Academy.
+Naturally still a legendary Thomond Park figure, O'Connell rejoined the province in 2016 in a part-time advisory role with the Munster Rugby Academy.